kef12/Bamazon/README.md

 # Bamazon
-This is an Amazon-like application that uses Node and mySQL.
+This is an Amazon-like CLI application that uses Node and mySQL.